#34: Healing Intergenerational Trauma in Relationships

 Perhaps you’ve felt it: the sense that closeness comes with a cost, or that love is something you must earn.

-When families have lived through traumatic experiences, the imprint is often felt in the ways we attach, withdraw, or hold ourselves in relationship.
+When families have lived through traumatic experiences, the imprint is often felt in the ways we attach, withdraw, or hold ourselves in relationships.
 This is a legacy of survival.

 Intergenerational trauma can quietly shape our attachment styles.
 What may have once been protective in previous generations, such as emotional distance, anxious closeness, or inconsistency, becomes a pattern we continue without realising.
 These are not just habits.
 They are inherited ways of seeking safety.